-&lt;sup>161 Maureen Sullivan, Addressing Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA), U.S. Department of Defense Presentation, March 2018.
+82 Maureen Sullivan, Addressing Perfluorooctane Sulfonate (PFOS) and Perfluorooctanoic Acid (PFOA), U.S. Department of Defense Presentation, March 2018.

-&lt;sup>162 U.S. Department of Defense, Aqueous Film Forming Foam Report to Congress, October 2017.
+83 U.S. Department of Defense, Aqueous Film Forming Foam Report to Congress, October 2017.

-DC-9 aircraft exploded following impact and was largely consumed by the post-crash fire.
-According to the accident report, several fire-fighting departments responded to the crash, including departments from the City of Oak Creek, MMIA, the 440th Air Force Reserve, and the 128th Air National Guard.
-The report also noted that the responding units discharged "fire extinguishing agent," but did not identify the type or composition of the agent.
-Given that some of the fire departments responding to this fire are known to have been equipped with AFFF and news reports refer to the presence of canisters of fire-fighting foam at the wreckage, it is possible that soils or groundwater in or around this natural area may contain PFAS chemicals.
+The Cudahy Woods natural area in the City of Oak Creek is a third site within the Oak Creek watershed where soils or groundwater might be contaminated with PFAS chemicals (see Map 2.3 in Chapter 2).
+On September 5, 1985, Midwest Express Flight 105 crashed at this site shortly after taking off from MMIA.
+This DC-9 aircraft exploded following impact and was largely consumed by the post-crash fire.
+According to the accident report, several fire-fighting departments responded to the crash, including departments from the City of Oak Creek, MMIA, the 440th Air Force Reserve, and the 128th Air National Guard.84 The report also noted that the responding units discharged "fire extinguishing agent," but did not identify the type or composition of the agent.
+Given that some of the fire departments responding to this fire are known to have been equipped with AFFF and news reports refer to the presence of canisters of fire-fighting foam at the wreckage,85 it is possible that soils or groundwater in or around this natural area may contain PFAS chemicals.